MobileCaddy/sf-accounts-contact-demo/README.md

-# MobileCaddy Shell App - Angular/Ionic
+# Demo - Building an Offline Salesforce.com app with Ionic and MobileCaddy

 ## Overview

-This is the basic shell application built with [Angular JS](https://angularjs.org/) and the [Ionic Framework](http://ionicframework.com).
-The idea of the MobileCaddy shell applications are to give developers a barebones starting block in getting building hybrid mobile applications with MobileCaddy.
+This is a demo app that can be used in association with the slides from the MobileCaddy talk on [building an offline Salesforce app with the Ionic and MobileCaddy SDKs](http://developer.mobilecaddy.net/slides/ldn-sf-dug-1602).

+The are branches `step-0` to `step-5` that take you through building the app up, along wiith the slides.
+These branches can be checked out to see the code at that state.

 ## Getting Started